Maximizing Your Power BI Desktop File: Exploring Lesser-Known Setup Options

 3) This is probably one of the most crucial setups in the entire Power BI desktop app.
 Automatic column type detection can be tricky, especially if we don't realize it later in Power Query.
 Figuring out if something is a string or a number can be a fun challenge (or not).
 Here are two things to keep in mind:

-a) never leave a column without a data type (or with ABC 123, which you might see in Power Query)
+a) Never leave a column without a data type (or with ABC 123, which you might see in Power Query)

-b) use the auto-detect column types feature carefully!
+b) Use the auto-detect column types feature carefully!

 Just remember that it all depends on how your machine performs, plus the size and structure of your data.